darnellhernandez/COMP3040A2/README.md

 ## Authors and Acknowledgements
 -	Wilson
 -	Harry
--	mattgrapham (Theme Template Author)
+-	mattgraham (Theme Template Author)

 ## FAQs
 ### Why can I not use the pre-set templates on GitHub?